gloveboxes/Go-Serverless-with-Python-Azure-Functions-and-SignalR/README.md

 ## Azure SignalR Integration

 There is no Service-Side Azure SignalR SDK.
-To send telemetry from the Event Hub Trigger Azure Function to the Dashboard Web Client you need to call an HTTP Azure Function that is bound to the SignalR service.
+To send telemetry from the Event Hub Trigger Azure Function to the Dashboard Web Client you need to call a HTTP Azure Function that is bound to the SignalR service.
 This SignalR Azure Function then sends the telemetry via SignalR as if the data was coming from a client-side app.

 The flow for Azure SignalR integration is as follows: